Victoria’s Secret Model Georgia Fowler Stuns Fans In Off-White Two-Piece Swimsuit

 “I love your smile, very very beautiful,” a four fan commented.

 The model has been posting snapshots of herself on the beach for the past few days.
-Just on February 25, Georgia shared a beautiful black-and-white shot in the sand while in a black bikini that received over 34,000 likes, per The Inquisitr.
+Just on February 25, Georgia shared a beautiful black-and-white shot in the sand while wearing a black bikini that received over 34,000 likes, per The Inquisitr.